RedHatInsights/yggdrasil/README.md

 (assuming `SYSCONFDIR=/etc`, as the example above).
 The location of the file may be overridden by passing the `--config` command-line argument to `yggd`.

+# Tags

+A set of tags may be defined to associate additional key/value data with a host when connecting to the broker.
+To do this, create the file `/etc/yggdrasil/tags.toml` (assuming `SYSCONFDIR=/etc`, as the example above).
+The contents of the file may be any number of TOML key/value pairs.
+However, a limited number of TOML values are accepted as tag values (strings, integers, booleans, floats, Local Date, Local Time, Offset Date-Time and Local Date-Time).

 # Workers

 `yggd` has a dispatcher/worker protocol defined in `protocol/yggdrasil.proto`.